 On the right hand side, under each DMX Line there is a list of which nodes are linked to that line.
-The default setting is for DMX Lines 1-4 to be linked to DMX Nodes Output A-D, the four XLR sockets on the console.
+The default setting is for DMX Lines 1-4 to be linked to DMX Nodes Output A-D, the four XLR sockets on the console (on consoles with eight XLR sockets, the first 8 lines are linked).